ritchdevelopement/BasecampTimeTracker/README.md

 # BasecampTimeTracker
-Firefox Extension which adds the possibility to track time for tasks in basecamp classic
+Firefox extension which adds the possibility to track time for tasks in basecamp classic